[Ticker] EU commissioner misled MEPs on Tigray war, Ethiopia claims

 By EUobserver

-Ethiopia's EU embassy has complained about EU Commissioner Janez Lenarčič recent statement to MEPs, in which he said Ethiopia was laying "siege" to its rebellious Tigray region and using "starvation as a weapon".
-Lenarčič' "regrettable" comments "ignore the facts on the ground," the embassy told EUobserver in a letter Wednesday.
+Ethiopia's EU embassy has complained about EU Commissioner Janez Lenarčič's recent statement to MEPs, in which he said Ethiopia was laying "siege" to its rebellious Tigray region and using "starvation as a weapon".
+Lenarčič's "regrettable" comments "ignore the facts on the ground," the embassy told EUobserver in a letter Wednesday.
 Similar recent comments by EU envoy and Finnish minister Pekka Haavisto would also "not help alleviate the crisis", it said.